-Our office offers our patients the option of Intravenous Sedation or Dental Intravenous Anesthesia or to some it is referred to as “Twilight Sedation” for their dental treatment.
+Our office offers our patients the option of Intravenous Sedation or Dental Intravenous Anesthesia, sometimes referred to as “Twilight Sedation,” for their dental treatment.
 Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
 Your treatment can be completed under intravenous sedation.

 Intravenous sedation or “IV sedation” (twilight sedation) is designed to better enable you to undergo your dental procedures while you are very relaxed; it will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.

 If you choose the option of intravenous sedation your IV sedation/anesthesia will be administered and monitored by the doctor, therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.

 A thin needle will be introduced into a vein in your arm or hand.
 The needle will be attached to an intravenous tube through which medication will be given to help you relax and feel comfortable.
 At times a patient’s vein may not be maintainable, the medications will be administered and the needle retrieved – both scenarios will achieve the same desired level of conscious sedation.

 Once again some patients may be asleep while others will slip in and out of sleep.
 Some patients with medical conditions and/or on specific drug regimens may only be lightly sedated and may not sleep at all.